nickbrandt/GitLab/doc/user/group/index.md

 To inherit the group membership, you share the project between the two groups A and B. **Share with group lock** prevents any project within the group from being shared with another group.
-By doing so, you guarantee only the right group members have access to that projects.
+By doing so, you guarantee only the right group members have access to those projects.

 To enable this feature, navigate to the group settings page.
 Select **Share with group lock** and **Save the group**.